-- The RPM platform may reduce therapeutic inertia, allowing for more rapid titration of therapies, such as for hypertension and diabetes, over a shorter course of time than over months or longer if indexed to routine, rather than data-driven, follow-up visits. - Additionally, the 100Plus RPM Provider Portal provides summaries of individual and system-wide performance on health metrics, which empowers quality improvement initiatives.
+- The RPM platform may reduce therapeutic inertia, allowing for more rapid titration of therapies, such as for hypertension and diabetes, over a shorter course of time than over months or longer if indexed to routine, rather than data-driven, follow-up visits. - The 100Plus RPM Provider Portal provides summaries of individual and system-wide performance on health metrics, which empowers quality improvement initiatives. - The 100Plus full-service clinical monitoring team and billing support reduces administrative burden and workload.